veerrajukakarla434/project-introduction-springmvc-rest-boot-soap/introduction.md

-## Spring Data ñ One API To Rule Them All ?
+## Spring Data ‚Äì One API To Rule Them All ?

 #### Spring Data is a high level SpringSource project whose purpose is to unify and ease the access to different kinds of persistence stores, both relational database systems and NoSQL data stores.